 A few minor differences to get used to when you go to school in Israel compared to the USA:

-- Teachers are called by their first name.
+- Teachers are called by their first names.
 I was always called Mrs. Furman in the Old Country.
 In Israel, I am known as HaMorah (teacher) Karen or simply HaMorah.
 Rabbeim will generally be called HaRav + Last Name or HaRav.

 - There is a mid-morning food break usually around 10:00.
 The standard fare is a sandwich on a roll, a baguette, pita, or sandwich bread.
-Many students will also bring a fruit, a vegetable, or yogurt.
+Many students will also bring fruit, a vegetable, or yogurt.

 - If the school offers hot lunch it is basari/fleishig.
 The main course is generally chicken or meatballs, a grain such as rice or ptitim/couscous, and a vegetable.
 There is a fruit and/or vegetable option on the side such as apples, red peppers, oranges, or cucumbers.

 - The school bell is music, not a bell or buzzer.
 You will know what I mean when you hear it.

 - There is generally one day a week where elementary schools get out earlier than the other days.
 Check with your school.

 - Sunday is a school day, not a day off.
 This is a major difference.
 Say goodbye to the concept of ‘weekend’.
 On Friday schools have an early dismissal or are closed.